CITY OF VILLAINS By Estelle Laure

 I received this book for free from Reviewer Purchase in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

-Genres: Fantasy & Magic, Horror & Ghost Stories, Paranormal, Young Adult
+Genres: Horror & Ghost Stories, Thrillers, Young Adult

 Format: Ebook